gsmfnc/StaRS2D_course/lesson_01_basic_control/lesson_01_basic_control.md

 It is expressed in pixel per second [pix/sec].
 The attitude is represented by the angle $\theta$ and its associated angular velocity is denoted with $\omega$.
-These are expressed in degrees [deg] and degree per second [deg/sec].
+These are expressed in degrees [deg] and degrees per second [deg/sec].
 Finally, the instrumentation shows the percentage of thrust, the thrust angle and the elapsed time.